JohnTheNerd/WOLRelay/README.md

 - `/status` (GET)

-    - For a given MAC address, returns the IP address and the timestamp for when we recorded it.
+    - Updates the entire ARP table and returns it.

     - Returns HTTP 501 if ARP is disabled from the configuration file.

 - `/status?mac=00:00:00:00:00:00` (GET)

-    - For a given MAC address, returns the IP address and the timestamp for when we recorded it.
+    - First sends an ARP request to the given MAC address, then regardless of the result, returns the last IP address we were able to find alongside a timestamp for when we found it.

     - Returns HTTP 501 if ARP is disabled from the configuration file.

-    - Returns HTTP 400 if the MAC address is invalid or does not exist in our ARP table.
+    - Returns HTTP 400 if the MAC address does not exist in our ARP table.

-    - Returns HTTP 204 if the MAC address does not have a corresponding IP address yet.
+    - Returns HTTP 204 if we still don't know what the IP address is.

 - `/wake` (POST)

-    - For a given MAC address as `mac` in a JSON body, send a magic packet.
+    - For a given MAC address as `mac` in a JSON body, sends a magic packet.